LujianYao/FoSp/README.md

 │   │   │   ├── Segmentation
 ```

-The SmokeSeg Dataset can be downloaded on [Google Drive](https://drive.google.com/file/d/1iitPPmH9ZuAa-6E2LNqgEz39yt4MXT-v/view?usp=sharing).
+The SmokeSeg Dataset can be downloaded on [Google Drive](https://drive.google.com/file/d/1AIHZ5PckjHGqeaG3VY5WZgH-Y-5lAzA0/view?usp=sharing).
+The dataset split can be found in `data/SmokeSeg/SmokeSeg_ImageSets/Segmentation`.
 The raw smoke images are sourced from FigLib [1].
 Thanks for their amazing work.

 ## Training
 ```shell